tkrojer/PanDDA_PDB_Tools/README.md

 ## ground_state_MMCIF2mtz
-This script takes a mulit-dataset MMCIF file from a PanDDA ground_state deposition and created a folder for each MMCIF data block in the selected project directory.
-It then converts the respective MMCIF file into an MTZ file.
+This script takes a mulit-dataset MMCIF file from a PanDDA ground_state deposition and creates a folder for each MMCIF data block in the selected project directory.
+It then converts the each MMCIF file into an MTZ file.
 The resulting folder structure is ready to run the next script (run_dimple.py).

 ### usage
 ```